andyguestysj/prog02/_docs/topics/5-inheritance/5-inheritance-3.md

 public class Dog extends Animal {
   public boolean collar; // Does the dog have a collar

-  public Animal(String name, String type, String eats, boolean collar){
+  public Dog(String name, String type, String eats, boolean collar){
     this.name = name;
     this.type = type;
     this.eats = eats;